ejendret/ejendret/README.md

 # Emory Jendretzke

+Technical Solutions Engineer at Epic Systems

-Cal Poly Computer Engineering Senior.
+BS in Computer Engineering from CalPoly SLO